UsmanGhias/Tensor_ChatBot/README.md

 - Implementing more advanced NLP techniques for better responses.
 - Adding additional features, such as user authentication, external integrations, or voice recognition.

-Feel free to explore and experiment with the code to make the chatbot more powerful and engaging.
+Feel Free to explore and experiment with the code to make the chatbot more powerful & engaging.

 ## Acknowledgments